 Mission: Possible — 2025 GoTeach!
 Classroom Grant Awards Ceremony Celebrates $200,000 in Classroom Innovation

-More than 200 guests filled the Education Foundation of Palm Beach County’s Center for Public School Excellence and Innovation Thursday evening to celebrate one of the most inspiring nights of the year — the GoTeach!
+More than 250 guests filled the Education Foundation of Palm Beach County’s Center for Public School Excellence and Innovation Thursday evening to celebrate one of the most inspiring nights of the year — the GoTeach!
 Classroom Grant Awards Ceremony.

 A Celebration of Innovation and Impact

-• Literacy and Career Education
+• Financial Literacy and Career & Technical Education

-• STEM and Financial Literacy
+• STEM and Artificial Intelligence

-• Increasing Graduation Rates
+• Increasing Graduation Rates and Teacher Quality

 • Support for Underperforming Students